algardiner96-wq/snacktown-blog/README.md

 - Resolved: Static files missing; configured WhiteNoise and collectstatic.
 - Resolved: Media loading; secured Cloudinary settings.

-A big issue was accidently uploading my env.py, so i had to change database and update my secret credentials to protect my project.
+A big issue was accidentally uploading my env.py, so i had to change database and update my secret credentials to protect my project.
 I deleted all the logs and restarted the project on 08/12/2025 to avoid any missing logs.